philhuang74/CaliforniaHousing_Pic16BProject/README.md

 2. Activate the customized PIC16B environment:
 `conda activate PIC16B`

-3. Enable the Flask debug mode by setting the environment to development.*Remark: on Windows, you might use `set FLASK_ENV = development` in cmd.*:
+3. Enable the Flask debug mode by setting the environment to development *(Remark: on Windows, you might use `set FLASK_ENV = development` in cmd)*:
 `export FLASK_ENV=development`

 4. Start the development server: